 - In The Sixth Sense, a human and a ghost do this to each other.
 It is implied that the human goes on to save more lost souls from their limbo.

-- In Larry Niven and Jerry Pournelle's SF novel Inferno, Benito Mussolini tries to save the souls of people in Hell by helping them escape.
+- In Inferno (Larry Niven and Jerry Pournelle), Benito Mussolini tries to save the souls of people in Hell by helping them escape.
 At the end of the novel Allan Carpentier takes over his role.